The

 100 other classic cars parked in the Horseneck Lane parking lot.

-"It seems like the most popular are the muscle cars, but I still like the originals.
-This is where it all started."
+"It seems like the most popular are the muscle cars, but I still

 Carmen Moretti, show organizer and trustee of St. Roch Church,